 In this art history program, a Purple Art facilitator brings a print of an original work of art each week.
 After a mini discussion about the artist, historical period and the piece itself, the facilitator leads a discussion about form, mood, context, content and process.
 This is highly interactive, fun and a great way to connect residents, staff, and families.

-After scaling down and moving to a residential community, people often keep just special works of art to hang on their walls.
-We coordinate art walks or exhibit, where residents can show their art and talk about where they got it and what it means to them.
+In some communities, we organize gallery space and an "Artist of the Month" display where the whole community applauds the artistic efforts of an individual Purple Artist.
+We can coordinate art walks or exhibits, where residents can show their art and talk about where they got it and what it means to them.
 This can be done with acquired art, original works, or a combination -- for just one person or for the whole community!

 Artful Memory Books

 In this program, we explore the connection between memory and visual imagery.
 Participants develop personal Art Books led by two Purple Art facilitators.
 Each week, the group focuses on a different theme intended to stimulate the imagination and memories.
 Themes include clothing, nature, personal objects, and special events.
 Participants create artwork using different media that are assembled together as a book.
-The program concludes with an exhibit, reception and presentation of the Art Books for the other residents as well as the families and friends of the participants.
+The program can conclude with an exhibit, reception and presentation of the Art Books for the other residents as well as the families and friends of the participants, or be private reference treasures.